karpanai/karpanai-web/data/blog/2009/11/24/the-king-and-i.md

 Aha, some relevance.

-> “Let’s stop Reader’s Digest and use that money for this.
-I don’t understand the jokes anyway.”
+> “Let's stop Reader's Digest and use that money for this.
+I don't understand the jokes anyway.”

 Uh oh.
-He wasn’t amused at all.
+He wasn't amused at all.
 He invited my mom into the conversation.

-> “He wants us to give up the educational value of Reader’s Digest for cinema songs.”
+> “He wants us to give up the educational value of Reader's Digest for cinema songs.”
 >
 > “Did you see my handbag?”

 Runs through the family, as you can see.

-> “Why can’t he be like his brother?
+> “Why can't he be like his brother?
 He never asked me for such things”
 >
-> “Why don’t you borrow something from Drawing Master’s house for now?”
+> “Why don't you borrow something from Drawing Master's house for now?”

 It is a miracle I grew up sane.